 Banknotes of the Javasche Bank

-This Dutch East Indies five guilder banknote from 1939 was designed by the Dutch art nouveau artist Carel Adolph Lion Cachet.
+This Dutch East Indies banknote from 1939 was designed by the Dutch art nouveau artist Carel Adolph Lion Cachet.

 Carel Adolph Lion Cachet (1864-1945) was one of the pioneers of the Dutch Art Nouveau movement.
 He was the first Dutch artist to master batik in 1891 and the first to apply this Indonesian textile dyeing technique to other materials, such as parchment.
 But Lion Cachet was probably best known for his lavish interior designs for the passenger ships of Stoomvaart Maatschappij Nederland (SMN) and Koninklijke Paketvaart-Maatschappij (KPM).
 These steamships that sailed to Java and the other islands were very luxuriously furnished and looked on the inside more like posh hotels than ships.